-1 law; or 2 3 (2) included in an interconnection agreement or a statement of terms and conditions that the commission is authorized to review 4 or approve under state or federal law; 5 the commission shall consider the provider's rates and charges for 6 intrastate switched or special access service to be just and reasonable 7 • 8 if the intrastate rates and charges mirror the provider's interstate rates 9 and charges for switched or special access service. (d) If the commission requires a provider to file a tariff for intrastate 0 switched access service, special access service, or any other service, 1 2 the filing of the tariff with the commission serves as the public notice of the filing of the tariff.
-The commission shall provide the public with 3 of the filing of the tariff.
-The commission shall provide the public with 4 notice of tariff filings through the commission's Internet web site website or other electronic means.
+1 law; or 2 (2) included in an interconnection agreement or a statement of 3 terms and conditions that the commission is authorized to review 4 or approve under state or federal law; 5 the commission shall consider the provider's rates and charges for 6 intrastate switched or special access service to be just and reasonable 7 if the intrastate rates and charges mirror the provider's interstate rates 8 and charges for switched or special access service.
+9 (d) If the commission requires a provider to file a tariff for intrastate 0 switched access service, special access service, or any other service, 1 the filing of the tariff with the commission serves as the public notice 2 of the filing of the tariff.
+The commission shall provide the public with 3 notice of tariff filings through the commission's Internet web site 4 website or other electronic means.
 5 SECTION 115.
 IC 8-1-2.6-13, AS AMENDED BY P.L.71-2022, 6 SECTION 4, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 7 JULY 1, 2025]: Sec.
 13. (a) As used in this section, "communications 8 service" has the meaning set forth in IC 8-1-32.5-3.
-9 (b) As used in this section, "communications service provider" 20 means a person or an entity that offers communications service to .0 21 customers in Indiana, without regard to the technology or medium used 22 by the person or entity to provide the communications service.
-The .2 term includes a provider of commercial mobile service (as defined in 23 24 25 47 U.S.C.
-332). . -1 5 (c) Notwithstanding sections 1.2, 1.4, and 1.5 of this chapter, the .5 26 commission may do the following, except as otherwise provided in this .7 subsection: 28 (1) Enforce the terms of a settlement agreement approved by the .0 commission before July 29, 2004.
+9 (b) As used in this section, "communications service provider" 20 means a person or an entity that offers communications service to 21 customers in Indiana, without regard to the technology or medium used 22 by the person or entity to provide the communications service.
+The 22 term includes a provider of commercial mobile service (as defined in .4 47 U.S.C.
+332).
+25 (c) Notwithstanding sections 1.2, 1.4, and 1.5 of this chapter, the 26 commission may do the following, except as otherwise provided in this 27 subsection: 28 (1) Enforce the terms of a settlement agreement approved by the .9 commission before July 29, 2004.
 The commission's authority 0 under this subdivision continues for the duration of the settlement 1 agreement.
 2 (2) Fulfill the commission's duties under IC 8-1-2.8 concerning 3 the provision of dual party relay services to deaf, hard of hearing, 4 and speech impaired persons in Indiana.
-5 (3) Fulfill the commission's responsibilities under IC 8-1-29 to 6 adopt and enforce rules to ensure that a customer of a 7 telecommunications provider is not: 8 (A) switched to another telecommunications provider unless 9 the customer authorizes the switch; or 0 (B) billed for services by a telecommunications provider that 1 without the customer's authorization added the services to the customer's service order.
+5 (3) Fulfill the commission's responsibilities under IC 8-1-29 to 66 7 adopt and enforce rules to ensure that a customer of a telecommunications provider is not: 8 (A) switched to another telecommunications provider unless 9 the customer authorizes the switch; or -0 (B) billed for services by a telecommunications provider that -1 without the customer's authorization added the services to the customer's service order.